 - Improved ergonomics and a fully articulated touchscreen enhance usability.

-- Provides excellent image quality from its advanced APS-C sensor.
+- Offers excellent image quality thanks to its advanced APS-C sensor.

 - Still limited by a single SD card slot.

-- Can experience overheating during prolonged high-resolution video.
+- May experience overheating during prolonged high-resolution video playback.

-- Electronic viewfinder resolution is not as high as some premium models.
+- The electronic viewfinder resolution is not as high as that of some premium models.

-- High ISO performance, while good for APS-C, doesn’t match full-frame sensors.
+- High ISO performance, while good for APS-C sensors, doesn’t match that of full-frame sensors.

 8. Fujifilm X-M5